High School Programs

 Classes & Course Info

-Our Academic Transfer programs enable students to transfer credits earned at Centralia College to four-year institutions.
-The Associate in Arts (AA), the Associate in Liberal Arts (ALA), and the Associate in Science (AS) degree programs are courses of study planned in cooperation with most four-year colleges and universities in the state of Washington.
-We also have partnerships programs with some 4-year universities.
+Our Academic Transfer programs enable you to transfer credits earned at Centralia College to four-year institutions.
+The Associate in Arts (AA), the Associate in Liberal Arts (ALA), and the Associate in Science (AS) degree programs are planned in cooperation with most four-year colleges and universities in Washington.
+We also have partnerships with some four-year universities.

-Our Workforce Education professional and technical programs prepare students for employment in an occupational field.
-Students may earn an Associate in Technical Arts (ATA) or an Associate in Applied Science, Transfer (AAS-T) degree or a Certificate of Proficiency.
+Our Workforce Education programs provide hands-on job training.
+You may earn an Associate in Technical Arts (ATA) or an Associate in Applied Science, Transfer (AAS-T) degree or a Certificate of Proficiency.

-Our Child & Family Studies program strengthens, educates, and supports families and students in the community.
-CFS programs support parents, contribute to supportive environments for families, and promote quality learning for young children.
+Our Teacher Education & Family Development program strengthens, educates, and supports families and students in the community.
+TEFD programs support parents, contribute to supportive environments for families, and promote quality learning for young children.

-Our Transitional Education program offers basic core skills and fundamental literacy classes, including classes in GED preparation, English as a Second Language, and pre-college.
-Classes are located in the Phoenix Center, which provides learning resources, basic skills classes, and testing services to students and the community.
+Our Transitional Education program offers basic core skills and literacy classes, including GED preparation, English as a Second Language, and pre-college.
+Classes are located in the Odegaard Phoenix Center, which provides learning resources, basic skills classes, and testing services to students and the community.

 Continuing & Community Education

-Our Continuing & Community Education program offers non-credit classes to lifelong learners, including community classes in the arts, exercise, and computer training, from basic to specialized classes.
+Our Continuing & Community Education program offers non-credit classes to lifelong learners, including community classes in the arts, health and fitness, and computer training.
 Many continuing education classes provide professional certifications.

 Centralia College East

 Centralia College East, located in Morton, is a branch campus of Centralia College, established to meet the educational needs of the residents of central and eastern Lewis County.
-CC East provides registration services, educational advising and tutoring, Running Start, career counseling, assistance with financial aid, adult literacy tutoring, GED, T.E.E.N. program for pregnant and parenting teens, career and placement testing, and online access to CC's library resources.
+CCEast provides registration services, educational advising and tutoring, Running Start, career counseling, assistance with financial aid, adult literacy tutoring, GED classes, career and placement testing, and online access to CC's library resources.